Dies the Fire: The Bearkillers

+On the journey, the Bearkillers recruit other survivors based on their skills relevant to survival in the Changed world, and begin producing chainmail hauberks, swords, shields, and lances.
+Among the new members is the Waters family; patriarch Billy is an alcoholic who beats his family, but they are accepted due to Billy's experience in a bowmaking factory.
+Mike nonetheless warns Billy that if he finds him drinking or abusing his family again, he will beat Billy and expel him from the group.
+Mike is presented with a hauberk of his own, and a helmet adorned with the head of the bear the group slew.
+The Bearkillers are hired as mercenaries by a group near a Nez Perce Indian Reservation to deal with a cannibal band snatching people along the road to Lewiston.
+The Bearkillers eliminate the cannibals and rescue their prisoners.

 Signe is attracted to Mike, although she keeps him at arm's length, haunted by memories of her near-rape at the hands of the survivalists.

 After their mercenary army is larger, Mike takes two companions to scout west.
 In Portland, Mike meets Norman Arminger, leader of the Portland Protective Association.
 Arminger, a university professor of medieval history and member of the Society for Creative Anachronism (SCA), is re-instating feudalism by recruiting gang members and former SCA members, then eliminating anybody he does not need.
-Arminger offers the Bearkillers positions as Protectorate nobles, but Mike declines.
+Arminger offers the Bearkillers positions as Protectorate nobles, which Mike pretends to consider, and leaves Norman with the impressions the Bearkillers will accept when Mike returns.

 After leaving Portland, Mike and his companions rescue Juniper Mackenzie and her friends from another band of cannibals.
 Mike and Juniper have an instant attraction and have unprotected sex that night before the two groups separate; Juniper becomes pregnant.

+After Mike and his companions return to their group, Mike and Signe acknowledge their mutual attraction and consummate the relationship.
+Immediately after this, Mike is called to deal with Billy Waters, who has drunk a bottle of bourbon and began beating his wife, as well as his eldest son who tried to intervene.
+Mike keeps his promise to beat Billy in front of the entire Bearkiller company, but refrains from expelling him, giving him one more chance.